 With so many schools adopting new cashless catering methods, the introduction of biometric recognition can be a mind field.
 To address any concerns and myths, we've put together the top three common myths of biometric recognition and share the benefits our cashless catering systems provide to over 3,000 schools across the UK.

 Myth 1: Schools do not obtain parental consent

 A common misperception is that parental consent is not valued or considered when schools implement cashless catering systems or biometric readers, but this is not the case.
 As of 2012, all schools in England must ask for consent.

-The government guidance states that schools must consult parents when using cashless catering systems parents must be consulted and their wishes respected.
-All schools using our cashless catering system must comply with legal regulations, using opt-in forms which parents must sign before their child is enrolled.
+The government guidance states that schools must consult parents when using cashless catering systems and respect their wishes.
+All schools using our cashless catering systems must comply with legal regulations, using opt-in forms which parents must sign before their child is enrolled.

-Biometric cashless catering systems provide huge benefit to the schools using them and have been known to dramatically reduce queue times, decrease staff resource and reduce food wastage.
+Biometric cashless catering systems benefit the schools using them and have dramatically reduced queue times, decreased staff resources, and reduced food wastage.
 An Edinburgh Council spokesperson said, "The use of fingerprint recognition for school meals is beneficial for the pupils and catering staff as it's easier to use, speeds up service at the till and takes away the risk of pupils losing their lunch payment cards".

 CRB Cunninghams provides biometric recognition software to schools across the UK for more efficient meal services, reduced queues and happier children.